khoatran2320/Senior-Design/README_SOFTWARE.md

 It has a “Back” button and a “Log Out” button.
 Tapping on “Back” will bring the user back to the Dashboard.
 Tapping on “Log Out” will redirect the user to the SignIn screen.

 #### StatusScreen
-It consists of an UnlockButton, AlarmToggleSwitch, and SetupButton.
+It consists of an UnlockButton, AlarmButton, and SetupButton.

 #### UnlockButton
 Tapping on the UnlockButton will wirelessly unlock the physical lockbox.

-#### AlarmToggleSwitch
+#### AlarmButton
-Tapping on the AlarmToggleSwitch will enable/disable the alarm of the physical lockbox.
+Tapping on the AlarmButton will trigger the alarm of the physical lockbox.

 #### SetupButton
 Tapping on the SetupButton will bring up the SetupDialog.